-Degree Received: Associate of Applied Science
+Degree Received: Associate of Applied Science in Nursing (RN)

-LPNs must complete the Nursing (RN) Technology Program within five (5) years of passing the most recent successful Fundamentals ATI Exam.
+LPN, Paramedics, and Military Medics must complete the Nursing (RN) Technology Program within five (5) years of passing the most recent successful Fundamentals ATI Exam.
 Graduates of this program are then eligible to take the licensing examination of the National Council of State Boards of Nursing to become a Registered Nurse (RN).
+For additional accreditation information visit our website at www.mtc.edu

-The Program - Nursing LPN to RN Transition
+The Program - Nursing LPN/Advanced Standing to RN Transition

-Prepare men and women for challenging and rewarding careers as Registered Nurses who assist in the overall planning and providing of nursing care for patients and their families, as well as educating patients in health maintenance and restoration
+Prepare men and women for challenging and rewarding careers as Registered Nurses who assist in the overall planning and providing of nursing care for patients and their families, as well as educating patients in health maintenance and restoration.